 How a roll of commemorative toilet paper tells a hidden story about women's rights, from workplace discrimination to just being able to leave the house.

-Now on display at the Museum of London is this newly acquired roll of toilet paper, printed with a seated women in late-Victorian costume and the legend "Sitting comfortably?
+A part of the Museum of London's collection of social history objects is this roll of toilet paper, printed with a seated women in late-Victorian costume and the legend "Sitting comfortably?
 Thanks to the courage and tenacity of pioneering women in law, now we all can."

 The founder of The First 100 Years, Dana Denis-Smith, said: “As we collected stories of women in the legal profession, one story came up repeatedly - and it stood out: the lack of sanitary facilities for women as a reason to reject them when applying for jobs in law firms.
 The artefact is a visual representation that we felt empowers women to share their own experience in a dignified but striking way.
 It represents the collective voice of those that faced such a ridiculous obstacle."